sastatic/ProtonPyBridge/README.md

 For more details on the Proton Python Client, like updates and others, refer to the [Proton Python Client repository](https://github.com/protonmail/proton-python-client).

+### Inspiration

+This project draws inspiration from [Hydroxide](https://github.com/emersion/hydroxide.git), an analogous open-source ProtonMail bridge implemented in Golang by the talented developers at emersion.
+We acknowledge their innovative work and aim to provide a Python implementation to extend the accessibility and contribution possibilities to the Python community.

+For more details on the original Hydroxide project, visit [Hydroxide on GitHub](https://github.com/emersion/hydroxide.git).

 ## Features

 - **Command-Line Interface (CLI):** No graphical user interface (GUI) is provided to ensure compatibility with headless environments.